chilitechno/mint-collection-data/README.md

 # mint-collection-data
-Repository for community sourced NFT collection info

-Community Sourced Repository For Solana Mint Account Marketplace Data
+Community Sourced Repository For Solana Mint Account Metadata and Marketplace Data (to enable floor price aggregation)

 How to contribute to this repository: